On amending the Maskin's sufficiency theorem by using complex numbers: Introduction

 \section{Introduction}

 Nash implementation is the cornerstone of the mechanism design theory.
-The Maskin's theorem provides an almost complete characterization of social choice rules (SCRs) that are Nash implementable \cite{Maskin1999}.
-Because an SCR is specified by a designer, a desired outcome from the designer's perspective may not be desirable for the agents.
-However, when the number of agents are at least three, the designer can always implement an SCR which satisfies monotonicity and no-veto in Nash equilibrium even if all agents dislike it (See Table 1 in Section 3.1).
+The Maskin's theorem provides an almost complete characterization of social choice rules (SCRs) that are Nash implementable: When the number of agents are at least three, the sufficient conditions for Nash implementation are monotonicity and no-veto, and the necessary condition is monotonicity \cite{Maskin1999}.
+Note that an SCR is specified by a designer, a desired outcome from the designer's perspective may not be desirable for the agents.
+However, when the number of agents are at least three, by the Maskin's theorem the designer can always implement an SCR which satisfies monotonicity and no-veto in Nash equilibrium even if all agents dislike it (See Table 1 in Section 3.1).

-With the development of network economics, it is not unusual that the designer receives messages from agents through some communication channel (e.g., Internet).
-For these cases, we will propose a self-enforcing agreement by which agents can fight a bad SCR when they face the Maskin's mechanism, even if the SCR satisfies monotonicity and no-veto.
-Put differently, the Maskin's sufficiency theorem will be amended for such cases.
+With the development of network economics, it is more and more common that the designer communicates with agents through some channel (e.g., Internet).
+For this case, we will show that the agents may find a way to break through the restriction of the Maskin's sufficiency theorem.
+Suppose that the agents face a bad SCR that satisfies monotonicity and no-veto, and the designer claims the traditional Maskin's mechanism.
+We will propose a self-enforcing agreement by which agents can make the SCR not Nash implementable if an additional condition is satisfied.

-The rest of the paper is organized as follows: Section 2 recalls preliminaries of the mechanism design theory \cite{Serrano2004}; Section 3 is the main part of this paper, where we will propose an agreement using complex numbers to amend the sufficiency part of the Maskin's theorem.
+The rest of the paper is organized as follows: Section 2 recalls preliminaries of the mechanism design theory \cite{Serrano2004}; Section 3 is the main part of this paper, where we will propose a self-enforcing agreement using complex numbers to amend the Maskin's sufficiency theorem.
 Section 4 draws conclusions.